The official blog of the Lung Institute.

 Pulmonary fibrosis symptoms vary from person to person.
 Sometimes they can progress very quickly, while other people will experience moderate symptoms for years.
 The most common complaint of people with pulmonary fibrosis is experiencing shortness of breath.
 Other common symptoms include: coughing, weakness, fatigue, achy joints and weight loss.

 Both COPD and pulmonary fibrosis are serious respiratory problems that can have a significant impact on a person’s quality of life.
-While there is no cure for either condition, there are steps that can be taken to help manage symptoms, such as daily medications, oxygen therapy and, for some, stem cell therapy.
+While there is no cure for either condition, there are steps that can be taken to help manage symptoms, such as daily medications, oxygen therapy and, for some, cellular therapy.